getsentry/sentry-docs/.github/PULL_REQUEST_TEMPLATE.md

 <!--

   The following applies to third-party contributors.
-  Sentry employs and contractors can delete or ignore.
+  Sentry employees and contractors can delete or ignore.

 -->